ritesh404/kudojs/docs/helper-functions.md

 ### `kudoJS.liftA4`

-lets us combine 4 separate wrapped values into one with a given function.
+combine 4 separate wrapped values into one with a given function.

 `liftA4(f: (a1: A, a2: A, a3: A, a4: A) => B, ar1: Apply<A>, ar2: Apply<A>, ar3: Apply<A>, ar4: Apply<A>): Apply<B>`